NourMontacer01/Flutter-Simple-Quiz-App/README.md

-# Flutter-Simple-Quiz-App
+# Flutter-Simple-Quiz-App 🧠📱
 A Flutter-based quiz app with three main screens: Start, Questions, and Results.
 Users start the quiz, answer multiple-choice questions, and view their score and a summary of answers on the Results Screen.
-The app features vibrant colors, smooth transitions, and a restart option for a seamless experience.
+The app features vibrant colors 🌈, smooth transitions, and a restart option for a seamless experience.

 # quiz